 This course will introduce you to and make extensive use of MATLAB/SIMULINK.
-This will be used for solving homework problems.
+This will be for performing all of the control-related labs.
 The software tools you will be introduced to are intended to help you solve the various numerical problems you encounter in this course.
 Such problems would otherwise require extensive number crunching.
 Even though one could perform symbolic calculations with some of these tools, we highly recommend against it.
 You could use the symbolic calculators of MATLAB to check some of the mathematics you perform by hand.
 However, we expect you to know how to do mathematics by hand and you may have to show your skills in the tests.
 Review notes on various aspects of mathematics needed in this course will be made available on the course web page.
 It is also OK to use Python if that is what you are accustomed to.